-In Ilanit’s lesson, the pre-reading activity is a writing activity.
-In that activity, the students are asked to write an idea for an answer to a question that appears in the title of the poem, “What do we do when we get angry?”
-(Writing activity: 1).
-The teacher writes the answers on the white board and a “ping pong” discourse evolves, when the students answer and the teacher repeats their answers, praising when necessary and giving the next student permission to talk.
-Afterwards, the teacher and the students read the title out loud in a shared vocal reading, and there is another writing activity following the title (writing activity 2).
+Ilanit’s lesson included two pre-reading activities.
+In the first activity, the students were asked to write an answer to a question that appears in the title of the poem, “What do we do when we get angry?”
+The teacher wrote their answers on the white board and a “ping pong” discourse evolved.
+The students answered and the teacher repeated their answers, praised as necessary, and gave the next student permission to talk.
+Afterwards, the teacher and students read the title out loud together, then did a second writing activity based on the title.

-In this lesson one may note how the tasks empower the place of the literary work as an assistive tool for developing social/emotional discourse which the teacher uses to activate social processes in the classroom, but in a paraphrase of Langer’s claim, there is no rule for “getting into” a text (Langer, 1990), and as a result, the literary work remains solely as an accelerator for discourse about social processes without holding a literary-artistic discussion about the literary work itself.
+This lesson shows how the tasks empower literary works as tools to develop social/emotional discourse.
+The teacher used these tools to activate social processes in the classroom.
+However, to paraphrase Langer’s claim, there is no rule for “getting into” a text (Langer, 1990).
+As a result, the literary work remains solely a catalyst for discourse about social processes, without there being any literary-artistic discussion about the work of literature itself.

-Among the State religious-education teachers who participated, only two teachers shared with their students information about the writer.
-In one of those two cases, the information was wrong: the teacher explained to her students that the writer was a member of the Ethiopian community, a poet and a screenwriter.
-However, a quick search online shows that in fact he is not a member of the Ethiopian community.
-The teacher ignores religious difficulties brought about by the text and asks the students to relate to the many difficulties faced by the Ethiopian immigrants only until their arrival in Israel.
-One student asks: “I really don’t understand, why, why not believe that they are Jews?”
-The teacher replies: “That’s an excellent question” but doesn’t try to challenge the student to search for an answer that will activate her cognitively.
-From this one can learn about the role of the literary works from the teacher’s perspective: this is a source of knowledge provided by the teacher.
-The emotional awakening felt by the student following the song, and the religious, moral and personal questions which come up from the song, are not a part of the lesson planned by the teacher, and therefore, not only do they remain unanswered, but they are also unwanted.
+Of the participating teachers at state-religious schools, only two shared information about the writer with their students.
+In one case, the information was incorrect.
+The teacher told her students that the writer was a member of the Ethiopian community, a poet, and a screenwriter.
+However, a quick search online shows that he is not a member of the Ethiopian community.
+The teacher ignored religious difficulties raised by the text.
+Further, she only asked the students to relate to the difficulties faced by the Ethiopian immigrants prior to their arrival in Israel.
+One student asked: “I really don’t understand why.
+Why not believe that they are Jews?”
+The teacher replied: “That’s an excellent question,” but did not challenge the student to search for an answer that would activate her cognitively.
+This illustrates the role of the literary works from the teachers’ perspectives, namely that they are a source of knowledge, provided by the teacher.
+The emotional awakening felt by the students after hearing the poem, and the religious, moral and personal questions which it raised, were not a part of the lesson planned by the teacher, and therefore, they remained unanswered, and moreover were not wanted.

-A discussion of the pre-reading activities in the Ultra-orthodox schoolteachers’ lessons:
+Pre-reading activities in the ultra-orthodox school lessons

-A task with a cognitive activation ability is supposed to awaken the readers and to activate them into a research activity (Winkler, 2020).
-In her lesson, Leah uses the title to ask questions of cognitive activation which aim at provoking thought and curiosity about the story: “I’d love to hear more ideas…” “What’s this title, Ma ‘chpat?”
-The second question cognitive as well and it aims at awakening the students and creating interest and expectation towards the reading of the story.
-The teacher asks provocatively:

-So I don’t understand, teacher, you’re bringing us a story to a literature lesson, and there’s a mistake in the title?
-Does it make any sense?
-(Leah.)
+A task that enables cognitive activation is meant to awaken the readers and activate them to do further research (Winkler, 2020).
+In her lesson, Leah used the title to ask questions of cognitive activation with the aim of provoking thought and curiosity about the story: “I’d love to hear more ideas…” “What’s this title, Ma ‘Chpat?”
+The second question is cognitive as well, and its aim is to awaken the students and create interest and expectations towards the reading of the story.
+Leah, the teacher, posed a question to herself: “So, I don’t understand, teacher, you’re bringing us a story for a literature lesson, and there’s a mistake in the title?
+Does it make any sense?”

-After the students find out the mistake in the title (the phrase Ma Ichpat [I don’t care] appears without an Aleph – Ma ‘chpat), the teacher broadens their world and dramatizes the question:
+After the students find the mistake in the title (the phrase Ma Ichpat [What does it matter?] is written with a missing letter aleph– Ma ‘chpat), the teacher provokes a broader discussion with these questions: